VicLourenco40/vicentelourenco.com/README.md

 # vicentelourenco.com
-A personal website where I can list projects I've worked on, share my interests and simplify how people can reach out to me.
+A personal website where I can list projects I've worked on, list my skills, and simplify how people can reach out to me.

 The website is mostly built using vanilla HTML, CSS and JS, but I take advantage of Bootstrap's features here and there